VakhoKontridze/VCore/README.md

 ## Compatibility

-Versions with different majors are not compatible.
+Package only provides minimal `macOS`, `tvOS`, and `watchOS` support.

-Package provides minimal `macOS`, `tvOS`, and `watchOS` support.
+Versions with different majors are not directly compatible.
+When a new major is released, deprecated symbols are removed.

 | Ver | Release Date | SDK                                                    | Comment                                 |
 | :-- | :--          | :--                                                    | :--                                     |